 Cost of Treatment

-How to Get Help For a Loved One
+How to Get Help for a Loved One

 Remember that an addiction disorder has exceeded one’s ability to manage it.
-Simply telling one to stop eating or attempting to restrict household foods may backfire.
+Simply telling someone to stop eating or attempting to restrict household foods may backfire.
 Rather, it’s important to become informed about food addiction and treatment options while being as supportive to your loved one as possible.

 Further, this may require you to make lifestyle changes as well.
 For instance, if you also engage in problematic eating, you may support your loved one by eating healthier and setting a positive example.
 Participating in treatment is also recommended so long as your loved one and therapist agree that it is a good idea.